 This does open a whole new can of worms that I’ll not go into here except to say that a growing issue with the growth in medications in general may not be benefiting our health as we hope but leading to polypharmacy, additional medicines are needed to address symptoms caused by taking medication that has a range of side effects.

-As I write this last sentence it sounds crazy!
+As I wrote this last sentence I thought "This Sounds Crazy!"

 Remember the effects of stress on your oesophagus that caused poor functioning and digestive issues (5).
 So if your stress impacts on the functioning of your oesophagus there are medicinal remedies for the symptoms.
 I found this information.